|

 January

-1915: poison gas is used on the field of battle for the first time, by
+1915: poisonous gas is used on the field of battle for the first time,

-the German army on the Eastern Front.
-The freezing temperatures make their
+by the German army on the Eastern Front.
+Freezing weather makes their

-chlorine gas shells largely ineffective, however, and the innovation goes
+chlorine shells largely ineffective, however, and the innovation goes

-unrecorded by the Russian forces against whom it is launched.
-Gas made
+unremarked by the Russian troops against whom it is launched.

-a more catastrophic appearance on 22nd April of the same year, when a
+made a more telling appearance on 22nd April of the same year, when a

-five-mile long cloud of chlorine is released from cylinders against French
+five-mile-long cloud of chlorine was released from cylinders against French

 and Algerian troops on the Western Front.
-In the whole course of the First
+In the whole course of the war,

 Next